-In summary, IPN hydrogel film was successfully fabricated by infiltrating glucose-sensitive monomer into zwitterionic polymer brushes matrix.
-The IPN hydrogel film had excellent protein-resistive properties because of the strong hydration capacity of polySBMA brushes, which could reduce the adsorption of Mucin by nearly 88%.
-Additionally, due to the presence of stable hydration layer, the IPN hydrogel film enhanced glucose sensitivity with a value of nearly 2 folds compared to PBA-functionalized hydrogel film.
-The IPN hydrogel film could also detect the typical saliva glucose level (0 - 50 mg/L) in diluted saliva with good response and recovery behavior.
-These results demonstrate that the IPN hydrogel film exhibits significant potential as an antifouling and sensitive glucose probe for QCM sensor for non-invasive monitoring of glucose in saliva.
+In summary, the IPN hydrogel film was successfully fabricated by infiltrating the glucose-sensitive monomer into the zwitterionic polymer brush matrix.
+The IPN hydrogel film had excellent protein-resistant properties because of the strong hydration capacity of polySBMA brushes, which could reduce the adsorption of mucin by nearly 88%.
+Additionally, due to the presence of the stable hydration layer, the IPN hydrogel film enhanced glucose sensitivity with a value of nearly 2 fold compared to the PBA-functionalized hydrogel film.
+The IPN hydrogel film could also detect the typical salivary glucose level (0-50 mg L-1) in diluted saliva with good response and recovery behavior.
+These results demonstrate that the IPN hydrogel film exhibits significant potential as an antifouling and sensitive glucose probe for the QCM sensor for non-invasive monitoring of glucose in saliva.